AlexanderFrotscher/ANDi/README.md

 towards the normative distribution.
 Finally, using the geometric mean, we aggregate deviations over the time steps.

 ## Training
-For training we use the healthy slices of the BraTS21 data set.
-The data set can be found on [kaggle](https://www.kaggle.com/datasets/dschettler8845/brats-2021-task1).
+For training, we use the healthy slices of the BraTS21 data set.
+The data set can be found on [Kaggle](https://www.kaggle.com/datasets/dschettler8845/brats-2021-task1).
 The volumes that belong to the training data can be found in the [splits](splits) directory.
 For training, you can generate the data set of the healthy preprocessed slices with the [split_healthy.py](split_healthy.py) script, or you can decide to perform the preprocessing within the [train.py](train.py) script.
 The configuration for the training run can be set in the respective [config file](conf/train.yml).

 ## Evaluation
-For the evaluation we use the test data from BraTS21 and two data sets from the [Shifts Challenge 2022](https://shifts.grand-challenge.org/).
+For the evaluation, we use the test data from BraTS21 and two data sets from the [Shifts Challenge 2022](https://shifts.grand-challenge.org/).
 To match the volumes from Shifts to BraTS the [prepare_data.py](prepare_data.py) script needs to be used multiple times and the [SRI Atlas](https://www.nitrc.org/projects/sri24) needs to be downloaded:

 * First, generate a patient folder for every Shifts data set by just using the -d flag of the [prepare_data.py](prepare_data.py) script
 * Second, register the volumes in the patient folder with the -r flag and the -t flag to specify the template (T1_brain.nii)